Home Reports Food and Beverage Ecommerce Industry Report

 Key Takeaways

-Organic search dominates traffic at 65.6% of total visits, yet declined -18.1% YoY, signaling a critical vulnerability in the primary acquisition channel for Food & Beverage stores.
+Organic search dominates with 66.5% of total traffic, yet declined -12.4% YoY, signaling a critical vulnerability in the primary acquisition channel for Food & Beverage stores.

 Get a monthly email when this data is updated